-The company has an average number of one hundred and forty seven (147) workers an average employee exposure hours of eight (8 hours) a day.
+The company is registered in Ghana and is located in the Greater Accra Metropolis with an average employee exposure hours of eight (8 hours) a day.
 They work from Monday to Friday representing five (5) working days in a week.